drusho/webscrape_youtube/README.md

 	* ex. post date, no. of upvotes, no. comments.

 The average number of videos per channel was around 200.
 In total, the data from 2000 videos was scrapped.
-All data was saved to a CSV file to aid in further analyze on a Google Colab notebook.
+All data was saved to multiple CSV files to aid in further analyze on a Google Colab notebook.
+Please see the github blog for more info.

 <br>